-Supramax vessels are medium-sized vessels with a carrying capacity between 48,000 and 60,000 DWT, with a typical draught of 12.2m and 199m length.
-Supramax vessels carry a wide variety of cargoes including Major and Minor Bulk cargoes.
+Supra/Ultramax vessels are medium-sized vessels with a carrying capacity between 42,000 and 70,000 DWT, with a typical draught of 12.2m and 199m length.
+Supramax vessels carry a wide variety of cargoes including grain and minor bulk cargoes

 DWT – tonnes

 Deadweight tonnage is the carrying capacity of a vessel, and denotes the weight of cargo, stores and bunker fuels a vessel can safely transport.

 The Commercial manager is responsible for commercially operating the fleet, handling insurance and claims, ship accounting and corporate administration amongst other services and also oversees the technical manager.

 Chartering is an activity within the shipping industry whereby a shipowner hires out the use of their vessel to a charterer.

 Geared Vessels have their own loading equipment installed on the vessel (cranes etc).
 This allows vessels to call at smaller ports which do not have permanent loading and unloading equipment.

 The entity given the use of the whole carrying capacity of a ship for the transportation of goods or passenger for a specified time.